YouJaeBeom/filter_bubble_analysis_prompt/README.md

 ## Files Overview

-1. **search_history_prompt.txt**
+### 1. **search_history_prompt.txt**

 - **Description:**

     This prompt defines guidelines for creating search history queries reflecting different user perspectives (supportive, neutral, opposing) for a given topic.
 The objective is to simulate diverse viewpoints to study search result behaviors.

 - **Key Elements:**
     - Definition of perspectives (Support, Neutral, Oppose)
     - Examples for topics like *Climate Change* and *Healthcare Reform*
     - Instructions for generating 50 search history terms per perspective

-2. **llm_summary_prompt.txt**
+### 2. **llm_summary_prompt.txt**

 - **Description:**

     This prompt provides detailed instructions for summarizing LLM-analyzed search result datasets.
 It explains how to categorize and analyze user contexts and filter bubble tendencies based on search query results.

 - **Key Elements:**
     - User context instances (Geolocation, Language, Device Environment)
     - Definition of analysis targets (Political, Stance, Sentiment, Subjectivity, Bias)
     - Guidelines for conducting comparative analysis and deriving filter bubble implications

-3. **llm_annotation_role_prompt.txt**
+### 3. **prompt_role_supportive_left.txt**

 - **Description:**

-     This prompt outlines the responsibilities of professional annotators who label articles based on criteria such as political leanings, sentiment, and subjectivity.
-It provides instructions for consistent and nuanced labeling using decimal scores to reflect intensity.
+    This prompt defines the persona of a user who supports left-leaning perspectives.
+Annotators label articles based on criteria such as political leanings, sentiment, subjectivity, and bias while reflecting this persona.

 - **Key Elements:**
-     - Labeling guidelines for five criteria (Political, Stance, Sentiment, Subjectivity, Bias)
+    - Labeling guidelines for four criteria (Political, Stance, Subjectivity, Bias)
     - Output in JSON format
-     - Example annotations for topics like *Biden*, *Trump*, and *Immigration*
+    - Examples for topics like *Biden*, *Trump*, and *Immigration*

-4. **llm_annotation_request_prompt.txt**
+### 4. **prompt_role_supportive_right.txt**

 - **Description:**

-     This file serves as a template for structuring input and output during the annotation process.
-It ensures uniformity in annotation requests and responses by defining the input format (query, title, and context) and requiring JSON-based outputs.
+    This prompt defines the persona of a user who supports right-leaning perspectives.
+Annotators label articles based on criteria such as political leanings, sentiment, subjectivity, and bias while reflecting this persona.

 - **Key Elements:**
-     - Input structure: `{query}`, `{title}`, `{detail_context}`
+    - Labeling guidelines for four criteria (Political, Stance, Subjectivity, Bias)
+    - Output in JSON format
+    - Examples for topics like *Biden*, *Trump*, and *Immigration*

+### 5. **prompt_role_opposed_left.txt**

+- **Description:**

+    This prompt defines the persona of a user who opposes left-leaning perspectives.
+Annotators label articles based on criteria such as political leanings, sentiment, subjectivity, and bias while reflecting this persona.

+- **Key Elements:**
+    - Labeling guidelines for four criteria (Political, Stance, Subjectivity, Bias)
+    - Output in JSON format
+    - Examples for topics like *Biden*, *Trump*, and *Immigration*

+### 6. **prompt_role_opposed_right.txt**

+- **Description:**

+    This prompt defines the persona of a user who opposes right-leaning perspectives.
+Annotators label articles based on criteria such as political leanings, sentiment, subjectivity, and bias while reflecting this persona.

+- **Key Elements:**
+    - Labeling guidelines for four criteria (Political, Stance, Subjectivity, Bias)
+    - Output in JSON format
-     - Placeholder for JSON output with labels and scores
+    - Examples for topics like *Biden*, *Trump*, and *Immigration*

 ## Usage

-1. **Search History Simulation:**
+### 1. **Search History Simulation**

 Use `search_history_prompt.txt` to create hypothetical search queries reflecting multiple viewpoints on topics of interest.
 These can help study the influence of search engine algorithms on results based on user perspectives.

-2. **LLM-Based Summary and Analysis:**
+### 2. **LLM-Based Summary and Analysis**

 Utilize `llm_summary_prompt.txt` for summarizing datasets by categorizing user behaviors, analyzing political and sentiment-based trends, and investigating filter bubble formation.

-3. **Annotation Tasks:**
+### 3. **Annotation Tasks**

-   - Refer to `llm_annotation_role_prompt.txt` to annotate news articles based on five analytical criteria with detailed scoring and labeling.
+- Refer to `prompt_role_supportive_left.txt`, `prompt_role_supportive_right.txt`, `prompt_role_opposed_left.txt`, and `prompt_role_opposed_right.txt` to annotate news articles based on the defined personas.
-   - Use `llm_annotation_request_prompt.txt` as a template for structuring input and generating JSON-based annotation outputs.
+- These prompts provide tailored instructions for consistent and nuanced labeling, enabling analysis of diverse perspectives.